An exhibition about the development of information technology from its infancy to the present day.

 Communication is something that occurs between people.
 More and more information is becoming available to more and more people, and frequently throughout history when different kinds of information have converged, major breakthroughs have occurred.

-Now.then.comm is an exhibition at the museum, dealing with the development of information technologies through the ages.
+The exhibition Now.then.comm told the story of the development of information technologies through the ages.

-With the exhibition, the National Museum of Science and Technology is aiming to show how technology, society and culture have interacted throughout history.
+With the exhibition, the National Museum of Science and Technology was aiming to show how technology, society and culture have interacted throughout history.
 Developments form a complex web of interlinked patterns, which will become obvious to the visitor from the exhibition.
-We expect to be hearing lots of exclamations of “yes, of course!".

-Now.then.comm has its starting point in the here and now and describes, communicates and dramatises the developments that are the foundation stones of our modern, networked society.
-The exhibition guides you through a story of the technological innovations and advances that have led to today´s high-tech information society.
+Now.then.comm described the developments that are the foundation stones of our modern, networked society.
+The exhibition guided the visitor through a story of the technological innovations and advances that have led to today´s high-tech information society.
 This story is centred around a number of important breakthroughs throughout history, running from the printing press of the 1400s, via the enlightenment of the 1700s, to the growth of today´s infrastructures and networks — with an emphasis on the main period of breakthroughs in the latter half of the 20th century.
-This exhibition is an exciting way to show how these developments have revolutionised our ways of thinking, communicating and living.
-Power, democracy, gender, class and globalisation are brought to the fore.

-The exhibition also takes up some controversial issues of the present such as how free software can function as tools for social change and progress in developing countries and other parts of the world.
+The exhibition also presented some controversial issues of the present such as how free software can function as tools for social change and progress in developing countries and other parts of the world.

 Tekniska museet | Museivägen 7, SE 115 93 Stockholm | Tel + 46 8 450 56 00 | Fax +46 8 450 56 01 | email@example.com